paolotormon/Analog-To-Digital-Conversion-Calculator/README.md

 **Digital Code from a Sample Amplitude**

+Needs only: signal range and number of bits

 - - - -

 ***At the upper right (green button), download as zip then run the cpp file using dev-C++***